Many of us dread having “the talk” with our kids. But here are some amazing resources to help us discuss biblical sexuality with our kids!

 Will I say too little?

 But unless our children literally live under a rock (and they can’t), they will be exposed to sexuality in our culture FAR SOONER than we may desire.
 So what are we going to do about it?

 Will we let the world tell our children how to think about God’s most precious gift to married couples?
-Or will we impart God’s truth into their perception on this subject.
+Or will we impart God’s truth and biblical sexuality into their perception on this subject.
 Because you do realize that it will be one or the other.
 That thought is very convicting to me.

-*You are encouraged to tell your children NOT to share info with other children, as these types of conservations are supposed to be between parents and children only.
+*You are encouraged to tell your children NOT to share info with other children, as these types of conversations are supposed to be between parents and children only.
 Oh I love this (and it has been my motto for years- it works!)

 *The anatomy pictures in this study are perfect.
 It’s just enough to help children understand how your body works and how males/females are different, but it’s not inappropriate.

 *While the study is designed for ages 6-10, you are given specific things to think about in order to determine your child’s readiness.

 *It is meant to be discussed over a period of time, not in one sitting: 7 lessons that are about 10-15 minutes each.
 AND, you are encouraged to remember that as long as the culture is sending sexual messages to your children, you should be daily combatting them with commentary and pointing to God’s Word.